kevin180git/SpikedBoba/README.md

 *   [Support](./pages/support.html) (Contact, Feedback, Suggestions)
 *   [Private Policy](./pages/privatePolicy.html) (Link to our private policy)

 If you like the app and want to buy me boba or something, my venmo is @KevinLeeHeavenly (don't judge me that was my old rapper name)!
-THANKS IN ADVANCE ily.
+THANKS IN ADVANCE ILY.
+Totally not saying I'll hoe out for boba BUT if you leave a comment/suggestion I'll definitely see 👀 it.
 Future state is also to set up Pateron or something.
 But we shall see if people even use my app lol.
 THANKS